RohanMaheshwari7/Automatic-Short-Answer-Grading/README.md

 # ASAG

 ASAG or Automated Short Answer Grading is an application that can be used to automatically correct and grade student answers given question and reference answer.
+It will give out a score out of 10 and based on that classify the answer as correct, partially correct or incorrect.

 ## Installation